 |March||The tri-agency programs Steering Committee meets to approves the ranked list of nominations recommended by the selection committees.|

 |April||The Vanier CGS candidates are notified of their result in the competition.|

 |May to January||Tenure of the Vanier CGS may begin.|

 Notification of decision

-Following approval by the TAPs steering committee, the federal granting agencies will notify candidates of the results of their nomination by posting a decision letter to their ResearchNet account by March 31.
+Following approval by the TAP Steering Committee, the Vanier-Banting Secretariat notifies candidates of the results of their nomination by posting a decision letter to their ResearchNet account.